Meet the National Committee

 Tony is a managing director at Manatt Health Solutions, where he is recognized as an expert in healthcare policy and finance.

 As an Eagle Scout, Vigil Honor member of the Order of the Arrow and Founder's Award recipient from Kintecoying Lodge, Greater New York Councils, he currently serves as the council commissioner and a member of GNYC's executive committee.
-He serves on the National Order of the Arrow Committee as well as the National Scouting Alumni Association Committee.
+He serves on the National Order of the Arrow Committee as well as the National Scouting Alumni and Friends Committee.
 Tony is a recipient of the Distinguished Service Award, the Silver Beaver Award, and is a James E. West Fellow.

 Outside of Scouting, Tony serves as the co-chair of the Princeton Graduate School Leadership Council and on the boards of the Association of Princeton Graduate Alumni and the UC San Diego Alumni Association.